schmettow/New_Stats/docs/Generalized_Linear_Models.md

 1. The novel design reduces failures, but is it sufficient?
 1. Is frequency of failures reduced to an acceptable level by two training sessions?

 Above we have used the mean logistic mean function to elevate the absolute group means  to proportions.
 This is an intuitive scale, but unfortunately, the mean function does not apply to individual effects.
-It is for example, *incorrect* to apply it like: "the novel pumps proportion of failures in the first session increases by `logist(DesignNovel)` = `r inv_logit(C_cmpl_mu[2])`".
+It is for example, *incorrect* to apply it like: "the novel pumps proportion of failures in the first session increases by `logist(DesignNovel)` = 0.6".

 However, there is another transformation, that does the trick.
 For a better understanding, we have to first inspect, what the logit actually is.
 The logit is also called a *log-odds*: $\textrm{logit}(p) := \log(p(1-p))$.
 The inner part of the function, the *odds*, are the chance of success divided by the chance of failure.
 Odds are a rather common way to express ones chances in a game, say: